 What if I find errors on my credit report?

-Some errors are minor and don’t affect your credit rating, while others can cause significant damage.
-It all comes down to the reason behind them; you need to report the error either way, as it could have been caused by an identity thief.
-Note: something as small as an unauthorized $5 transaction should be reported, because it could be a thief testing your account before pulling off a bigger fraud.
+Some minor errors don’t significantly impact your credit rating, while others can cause significant damages.
+It all comes down to the reason behind them.
+You have to report all errors either way, as an identity thief could have caused it.
+Note: something as small as an unauthorized $5 transaction should be reported because it could be a thief testing your account before pulling off a bigger fraud.

 Should I really pay for credit monitoring?

-This three-worded-term is commonly used, and it’s in reference to the top three credit report agency companies — Equifax, Experian and TransUnion.
+This three-worded-term is commonly used, and it’s about the top three credit report agency companies — Equifax, Experian, and TransUnion.
 These are the three agencies that creditors report to the most.
-However, there is a fourth credit report bureau that exists — Innovis.
+However, there is a fourth credit report bureau that exists.
+This is Innovis.

 Should I worry about my Innovis credit report?

-Innovis (as of December 2015) is a pretty segmented credit bureau.
-While they are respected and widely viewed as being the “fourth credit bureau” it’s true that they don’t hold as much substance.
+Innovis is a pretty segmented credit bureau.
+While they are respected and widely viewed as being the “fourth credit bureau,” it’s true that they don’t hold as much substance.
 Many consumers have complained of ‘incomplete files’ when pulling their Innovis reports.
 This is because most creditors still don’t recognize them, so they do not have all your information on file.
 As lenders aren’t likely to use their credit reports, it also means the chance of identity theft through your Innovis file is minuscule.

 Have a question that’s not answered?
 Ask below, and we’ll try our best to help!